npm/rfcs/accepted/0000-sbom-command.md

 The CycloneDX specification also provides [fields](https://cyclonedx.org/docs/1.4/json/#components) for capturing other package metadata like author, license, website, etc. Not all packages provide this information, but these fields will be populated when the information is available.

+For generating the CycloneDX SBOM, we could utilize the <code>[@cyclonedx/cyclonedx-library](https://www.npmjs.com/package/@cyclonedx/cyclonedx-library)</code> (2.9MB unpacked) package which provides data models and serializers for generating valid CycloneDX documents.
+This library has direct dependencies on <code>[spdx-expression-parse](https://www.npmjs.com/package/spdx-expression-parse)</code> (which is already included as part of the npm CLI) and <code>[packageurl-js](https://www.npmjs.com/package/packageurl-js)</code> (39kB unpacked).

 #### SPDX

 ```json